 Next best solution: downgrade to a no-fee card

 An easy way to keep your points alive and to avoid an annual fee is to simply downgrade to a no-fee ThankYou card.
-At the time of this writing, the options that will preserve your points are the ThankYou Preferred Card, Rewards+ Card, and the AT&T Access Card.
-For most people, the Rewards+ card is the best option.
-See: Citi Rewards+ is a great companion to Premier or Prestige.
+At the time of this writing, the options that will preserve your points are the Double Cash Card, Rewards+ Card, ThankYou Preferred Card, and the AT&T Access Card.
+For most, the Double Cash and Rewards+ cards are the best options.
+See:

 Important re Points Expiry: Citi product changes result in a weird transition period quirk.
 Soon after product changing from one ThankYou card to another, you can log into your account and you’ll see that your points will expire within 60 days.
 Don’t panic.
 Your points won’t really expire.
 Wait a few more weeks and you’ll see that the points no longer have an expiration date.